 ETF stands for Exchange Traded Fund.
 They work similar to a mutual fund in that they pool money and a fund manager invest those pooled funds for you.

 How they differ is that you invest in an ETF through an exchange, like the stock market for example.
 So you can buy them like a stock, but get the benefits of a fund.

 Relatively new to the investing world are robo-advisors.
 Instead of having a human to talk to, you fill out a short questionnaire, and based on your responses, the computers do all the investing for you.

 I set up my wife’s Roth IRA in a robo-advisor and the ease of use and information that we are getting is really amazing.
-The top robo-advisor is Betterment, but new and well designed robo-advisors are starting up all the time.
+One of the top robo-advisors is Betterment, but new and well designed robo-advisors are starting up all the time.

 Peer to Peer Lending

 I started investing as a P2P lender almost two years ago and I am hooked.
 This is not a huge portion of my portfolio, but I feel it is a relatively safe way to diversify into something besides stocks.

-Currently 3% of my total portfolio, which is mostly retirement savings, is in peer to peer loans with LendingClub.
+Currently 3% of my total portfolio, which is mostly retirement savings, is invested with LendingClub.
 I have averaged over 8% year over year and that is with losing several loans over that time.

 As with any investment that can get decent returns, P2P lending has some risk, however, being diversified in your investments is the key to limiting all risk.